Blue Sky Ranch

-Our pigs are a mix of heritage breeds, mostly berkshire, large black, tamworth & duroc.
-We keep around 10 sows and 2 boars and raise about 200 market hogs a year.
+After trying most of the popular heritage breeds of pigs, we are now working exclusively with Red Wattle breeding stock and are very excited to do our part to preserve this critically endangered breed.
 We strive to provide an environment for our animals that meets both their unique physiological and emotional needs.
 For pigs, that means having plenty of room to roam around, soil to root & forage in, social groups, good food & fresh water, shade and mud wallows to cool off in on hot days and shelter and bedding to snuggle down in on cold days.
 We do not use any of the confinement systems found in conventional pig operations.
 Our pigs live entirely out on pasture except for when our sows are farrowing (giving birth) when we move them into a large, comfortable stall in the barn where she stays with her piglets until they are old enough to go outside and/or be weaned.
 This is in stark contrast to how most sows live.
-Our pigs are on a diet of non-GMO whole grains, whey from an a local organic cheesemaker, whatever fruits & veggies we can get our hands on, whatever they find in the pasture in season and hay in the winter.
-Our pigs are highly social & friendly which is a great indication that they are getting what they need.
+Our pigs are highly social & friendly which is a great indication that their needs are being met.

 Want to Know More?

 We'd be happy to answer any questions you have.
-Please contact us for more information and/or to arrange a visit.
+Please contact us for more information.

 Connect With Us

 Follow us on social media & sign up for our newsletter to keep in touch with us at the ranch and at the shop.
-We usually post updates, photos, recipes, videos & more every day, and send the newsletter regularly so it's a great way to connect!
+We usually post updates, photos, recipes, videos & more regularly, and our newsletter a great way to connect too!
 Give us a call or send an email if you have any questions or to arrange to visit the ranch.

 Email: firstname.lastname@example.org or Call: 604-780-5262

 Proud members of the Small-Scale Meat Producers Association